 10) Future medical treatment for your car accident injury: If you have an appointment at a medical facility or need to locate a medical facility that can treat you for a car accident-related injury.

 11) Car accident damage to your vehicle: Any pictures or video taken of the damage, and estimates are done, any auto insurance contacted thus far if the vehicle is drivable if a rental is required if the vehicle was towed from the scene, where your vehicle is now, what body shop will repair your vehicle if your vehicle is a total loss, and how to calculate the total loss value of your vehicle

 The information provided above will aid in determining liability (who should pay), damages to date, and collectability (if insurance involved).
-Other issues concerning a car accident injury frequently arise during phone consultations – you are free to ask Dallas auto accident lawyer Doug Goyen about anything concerning your car accident case during the consultation.
+Other issues concerning a car accident injury frequently arise during phone consultations – you are free to ask auto accident attorney Doug Goyen about anything concerning your car accident case during the consultation.